-“I don’t talk to people on planes anymore.
+“I don’t talk to people on a plane anymore.
 To be honest, I can’t remember the last time I had a conversation with someone sitting next to me on a plane”, I said to Melvin as we stood on the plane-spotters deck next to one of Frankfurt Airport’s runways.
 Another 747 rumbled past as I dwelled on this thought.

 Melvin responded: “That would’ve been me!… Our flight from Durban to Johannesburg.”
 We had a good chuckle about it and Melvin added that he too seldom speaks to people on planes.

 Has flying become less social?

 “Is plane talk out of fashion?
 Has flying become less social?”
 I wondered out loud.
 In my teens, even in my 20’s, I would often strike up a conversation with anyone sitting next to me in a plane.
 I found it fascinating to learn more about that person; where they were from, where they were going to and why, and what they did.
 One conversation I would never forget happened on a flight from Sydney to Kuala Lumpur.
 I was 14 and on my way home.
 An elderly lady sat next to me – she was Australian and was on her way to visit relatives in Germany – and we hit it off in an instant.
 We talked almost non-stop for the entire duration of the flight (about nine hours) and Renate and I became good friends.
 Since then, we’ve visited each other and every year, around Christmas, we send each other a card and a long letter detailing our year – she’s the only person I still communicate with via ‘snail mail’!